How Much Deposit Do You Need For a Second Home Mortgage?

 • Concessionary purchase.
 If a seller accepts a price below the true market value of a property, sometimes lenders are happy to use the difference as equity.

 • Gift from an occupier not named on the mortgage.
-This type of situation occurs if a couple or two friends want to buy a property together.
-While only one of them is named on the mortgage, the other is funding the deposit.
+This situation occurs if a couple or two friends want to buy a property together.
+While only one is named on the mortgage, the other funds the deposit.

 • Redundancy payment.
 Lump sums from a layoff can sometimes be used.